Understanding why people underestimate software complexity

 Additional requirements

-When a guest cancels the reservation the system tells the staff which guest to inform via phone if there's someone on the waiting list.
-The waiting list gets smaller by one.
+When a guest cancels a reservation, the system tells the staff which guest on the waiting list to inform via phone.
+The waiting list is reduced by one entry.

 Summary